mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 !!! note "Info"
     We suggest that readers refer to the tutorial on [Observability Analysis](@ref ACObservabilityAnalysisTutorials) for insights into the implementation.

 However, the initial step involves defining observable islands.
 JuliaGrid offers users two options for obtaining observable islands: flow observable islands or maximal observable islands.
 The selection depends on the power system's structure and available measurements.
-Identifying only flow observable islands reduces complexity in the island detection function but increases complexity in the restoration function.
+Identifying only flow observable islands reduces complexity in the island detection function, but increases complexity in the restoration function.

 ---